 AngularJS is built around the belief that declarative programming should be used for building user interfaces and wiring software components, while imperative programming is excellent for expressing business logic.

-Below mentioned are the few highlights of AngularJS
+Below mentioned are a few highlights of AngularJS

 - HTML enhanced for web apps.